 VI.
 Technology Wholeness – Monday, September 17

-In this series of presentations, church leaders and other disciplinary experts will explore practices for maintaining and supporting meaningful connection to other people in four contexts of our lives: our individual self, our family, our church, and our schools.
-By assessing the impact of digital technologies on community, and exploring possible ways forward for meaningful connection, each session will offer valuable and practical descriptions of wholesome Christian relationship to technology.
+Church leaders and technology experts like pathway guides John Weaver and Berlin Fang will explore practices for maintaining and supporting meaningful connection to other people in four contexts of our lives: self, family, church and school.
+By assessing the impact of digital technologies on community, and exploring possible ways forward for meaningful connection, each session offers valuable and practical descriptions of wholesome Christian relationship to technology.

 Congregational ministry presents a unique leadership challenge.
 We are broken men and women attempting to lead our churches towards wholeness in a fractured world.
 A key way forward in this leadership dilemma is admitting and embracing the brokenness we all carry.
-This Pathway will speak into this paradoxical predicament by providing hopeful and helpful ways to guide congregational leaders as they seek to guide churches towards wholeness.
+Pathway guide Eric Gentry and others will speak into this paradoxical predicament by providing hopeful and helpful ways to guide congregational leaders as they seek to guide churches towards wholeness.

-We live fragmented lives today.
-We are torn in many different directions and our faith and commitment to Christ are frequently segmented off into its own section, separated from the rest of our lives.
-Yet, a disciple is one who is fully devoted to Christ, in spite of living in a fragmented and broken world.
-One who is growing up in every way into the fullness and wholeness of God.
-This track explores ways in which we can grow into spiritual maturity as disciples of Jesus Christ.
+Our faith and commitment to Christ are frequently separated from the rest of our lives, yet a disciple is one who is fully devoted to him.
+In spite of living in a fragmented and broken world, Christians should be growing up in every way into the fullness and wholeness of God.
+Join hosts Ben Pickett and Phil McKinney with their guides on a pathway to explore ways in which we can grow into spiritual maturity as disciples of Jesus Christ.

-God – Father, Son, and Spirit – seeks to bring his people into a place of unity and wholeness.
+God – Father, Son and Spirit – seeks to bring his people into a place of unity and wholeness.
 Paul’s letter to the Ephesians lays out in a wonderful way how God’s eternal plan brings us into life to the praise of his glory.
-This preaching Pathway gives us the opportunity to see how preaching Ephesians might offer those who listen and respond a clear path to wholeness in Christ.
+Join host Eddie Sharp and others in exploring how preaching Ephesians might offer to those who listen and respond a clear path to wholeness in Christ.